Shankarpali Recipe (Sweet Diamond Cuts)

 Fry The Shankarpali

-Heat 3-4 cups of oil or ghee for frying in a pan over medium flame.
+Step 11: Heat 3-4 cups of oil or ghee for frying in a pan over medium flame.
+I prefer using ghee.

-Tip To Test Oil/Ghee: Drop a small dough into the hot oil/ghee to check if the ghee is perfectly heated.
+Tip To Test Oil/Ghee: Drop a small piece of dough into the oil/ghee to check if it’s fully heated.
 If the dough rises in 5-8 seconds, the ghee is at the right temperature.
-If it rises soon, let the ghee cool down a bit, and if it takes time to rise, heat the ghee some more.
+If it rises quickly, let the ghee cool a bit; if it takes longer, heat it some more.

-Note – Keep in mind that shankarpali will continue to brown from the residual heat, so do not over-fry them.
+Note: Keep in mind that shankarpali will continue to brown from residual heat, so do not over-fry them.

 Shankarpali frying in hot oil.

-Repeat the process with the other part of the dough as well.
-Make sure to check the temperature of the ghee before adding the next batch.
+Repeat the process with the other half of the dough.
+Make sure to check the ghee’s temperature before adding the next batch.

 Ready shankarpali.